jfimbett/jfimbett.github.io/teaching/investment_funds_risks/introduction.md

 ---
 ## Alpha and Beta

-- The most basic measure of trading performance is, ofcourse, the return $R_t$ in a period $t$.
-The return is often separated into itrs alpha and beta (abussing notation a bit).
-Beta is the strategy's market exposure, while alpha is the excess return after accounring for performance due to market movements.
+- The most basic measure of trading performance is, of course, the return $R_t$ in a period $t$.
+The return is often separated into its alpha and beta (abusing notation a bit).
+Beta is the strategy's market exposure, while alpha is the excess return after accounting for performance due to market movements.
 - Defining the excess return on top of the risk free rate $R^e_t=R_t-R^f$
 $$
 R^e_t=\alpha+\beta R^{me}_t+\epsilon_t